 Now, you also need to prove to your VRC that you can successfully complete the training.
 Just walking into the office and declaring you want to be a doctor will not suffice.
 You will need satisfactory marks on your standardized tests, like SAT, ACT, GMAT, LSAT, etc. These tests will show the counselor you mean business.

-Third: Vocational Rehabilitation will pay for many things ranging from start-up costs to a law degree.
+Third: VA Vocational Rehabilitation will pay for many things ranging from startup costs to a law degree.
 The magic limit is $25,000 per year.
-If you’re rehabilitation plan is more than this, it will require additional approvals.
+If your rehabilitation plan is more than this, it will require additional approvals.
 As you can guess, getting additional approvals is very difficult to accomplish.
-You’re “call-to-action” better be spot on.
-Otherwise you may get denied and piss off your counselor, should you re-apply.
+Your “call-to-action” better be spot on.
+Otherwise, you may get denied and piss off your counselor, should you re-apply.

 Sixth: should you use the Post 9/11 GI Bill or Chapter 31 Voc Rehab?
 Great question.
 I wrote a little blog post for Military.com on the subject.
-Basically, Voc Rehab recipients have been basically screwed by recent legislation.
-In it, Senator Akaka and company have decided to discriminate between new disabled veterans and disabled veterans who exited the military prior to 9/11.
-The new disabled veterans can receive up to $2,800 per month in stipend funds while older disabled veterans in that same region can only receive $570.
+Voc Rehab recipients have been screwed by recent legislation.
+In it, Senator Akaka and company have decided to discriminate between newly disabled veterans and disabled veterans who exited the military before 9/11.
+The newly disabled veterans can receive up to $2,800 per month in stipend funds while older disabled veterans in that same region can only receive $570.
 For disabled veterans with the option to choose, if you attend private school, it’s still probably better to take Voc Rehab.
-If you are attending a public school, the new GI Bill is the best bet.
-Click here for the blog explanation.
+If you are attending a public school, the new GI Bill is the best bet, or at least it used to be.

-Feel free to post questions about these 6 issues or others below.
+Feel free to post questions about these six issues or others below.